 In connection with the preparation and audit of our consolidated financial statements as of December 31, 2020 and 2019 and for the years then ended, a material weakness was identified in our internal control over financial reporting.
-In addition, we have in the past identified other material weaknesses in our internal controls over financial accounting, which have since been remediated.
+In addition, we have in the past identified other material weaknesses in our internal control over financial accounting, which have since been remediated.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
-We determined that we had a material weakness because we did not design controls to address segregation of duties related to roles and responsibilities in our accounting department, including with respect to account reconciliation and receipt/disbursement duties, independent review of journal entries and access to the accounting systems, primarily due to the limited number of personnel in this function.
-This material weakness did not result in a misstatement to our financial statements; however, it could result in a misstatement of account balances or disclosures that would result in a material misstatement to the annual or interim consolidated financial statements for future periods that would not be prevented or detected.
-We have devised a plan to remediate this material weakness, including by hiring additional accounting staff and upgrading our accounting systems, though there is no guarantee that these remediation efforts will be successful or that we will not experience additional material weaknesses in the future.
-As management continues to evaluate and work to improve its internal control over financial reporting, management may determine it is necessary to take additional measures to address the material weakness.
+Our existing material weakness is related to segregation of duties related to roles and responsibilities in our accounting department which is lacking in various circumstances, including with respect to account reconciliation and receipt/disbursement duties, independent review of journal entries and access to the accounting systems.
+Our existing material weakness did not result in a misstatement to our financial statements, however, it could result in a misstatement of account balances or disclosures that would result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.
+We plan to remediate this material weakness by hiring additional accounting staff and upgrading our accounting systems, though there is no guarantee that these remediation efforts will be successful.

 In order to maintain and improve the effectiveness of our internal control over financial reporting, we have expended, and anticipate that we will continue to expend, significant resources, including accounting-related costs and significant management oversight.
 Our independent registered public accounting firm is not required to formally attest to the effectiveness of its internal control over financial reporting until after it is no longer an "emerging growth company" as defined in the JOBS Act.
 At such time, our independent registered public accounting firm may issue a report that is adverse in the event it is not satisfied with the level at which its internal control over financial reporting is documented, designed, or operating.
-Any failure to maintain effective disclosure controls and internal control over financial reporting or remediate our existing or any future material weaknesses in our disclosure controls or internal controls over financial reporting could adversely affect our business and operating results and could cause a decline in the price of our common stock.
+Any failure to maintain effective disclosure controls and internal control over financial reporting could adversely affect our business and operating results and could cause a decline in the price of our common stock.